chrisl64squares/loberary/content/music/2025 Music in Lists.md

 ### _Getting Killed_ (Geese)

 This opinion might get *me* killed,[^killed] but I'm not hearing how _Getting Killed_ is better than _3D Country_ (or Cameron Winter's 2024 solo _Heavy Metal_ for that maatter.
 I'm loving the rock mini-renaissance, though, long may it—and Geese—reign.

+### _Addison_ (Addison Rae)

+OK…I guess?
+Was this even the best album released by a (Tate Mc)Rae this year?
+You do you, babes, as Yasi Salek might say.

 [^only]: Believe it or not, according to Last.fm, the music I listened to most in 2025 has been predominantly from earlier years…often *much* earlier.
 [^needless]: Not really needless, I guess, since I’m saying it.